sst/guide/_examples/how-to-use-middy-to-validate-your-serverless-api-requests.md

 export { handler };
 ```

-Here we are creating an `inputSchema` and precompiling it with Ajv.
+Here we are creating an `inputSchema`.
 We are explicitly setting that `fname` and `lname` are required.

+> **Important** Compiling schemas on the fly will cause a 50-100ms performance hit during cold start for simple JSON Schemas.
+Precompiling is highly recommended.

 Now open Insomnia and send a request.